 Robbing Thieves: Bank robbery between radical direct action, self-interest and mere survival in post-revolutionary Lebanon

-Against the backdrop of these divergent readings of an inherently unconventional form of resistance, this project explores the phenomenon of forced asset recoveries in Lebanon and the competing political meanings projected onto the perpetrators and their actions.
-Through a combination of original event data and discourse analyses, the study seeks to understand the social demographics, motivations and tactics behind the bank robberies.
-It furthermore explores how these characteristics reify or break with heroising or vilifying discourses, and whether the robberies are symptoms of a revolutionary repertoire shifting to new contentious arenas or merely represent expressions of self-help in a financial crisis.
+Two years after the Thawra, Lebanese depositors are resorting to radical tactics: Faced with desperate economic circumstances, rather than taking to the streets, citizens have taken to robbing banks to retrieve some of their own savings.
+This project explores these forced asset recoveries and the meanings projected onto perpetrators and their actions.
+Through a combination of event data, discourse analyses and primary interviews, it seeks to understand the social demographics, motivations and tactics behind the bank holdups, and to explore how they substantiate or break with heroising or vilifying discourses.
+Are the holdups symptoms of a revolutionary repertoire shifting to new contentious arenas or are they merely expressions of self-help in a financial crisis?